Empire-Strikes-Back/Flula/readme.txt

 - we, programs, are the "testing" runtimes, our src can be reasoned about, programmers can use repl to interact with us

+no nesting

+- we say no to nesting: all our files are on one single level - src/name

 forbidden words

 - we forbid words: fix, refactor, maintainer, util, impl, controller/manager, factory, helper, alpha, test, play with, update